nibanks/quic-disable-encryption/draft-banks-quic-disable-encryption.md

    unimportant and the goal is purely to measure the performance characteristics of either the network, machine or QUIC implementation without encryption.

+# Specification

+The disable_1rtt_encryption transport parameter used for negotiating the use of the extension is defined below.

-# Disable 1-RTT Encryption Transport Parameter
+## Disable 1-RTT Encryption Transport Parameter

 The disable_1rtt_encryption transport parameter can be sent by both a client and server.
 The transport parameter is sent with an optional variable-length value